Translate Charitable Plugin

 Charitable gives us the possibility to modify the emails sent to supporters after a successful donation.
 Before we can translate those emails, we need to enable them.

-For this, there is a conditional language shortcode in TranslatePress that will output the content inside it only if the current language matches the one in the shortcode.
+Another approach will be to use the Conditional Language Shortcode in TranslatePress that will output the content inside it only if the current language matches the one in the shortcode.

 [trp_language language="en_US"] English content only [/trp_language]